-- The relevant provisions of DOC's Best practice manual of conservation techniques for bats (Sedgeley et al 2012) should be followed in general accordance for all aspects of bat work. - The vegetation removal protocol (VRP) will apply to all trees > 80cm dbh and trees between 50cm dbh and 80cm dbh which are classified as having features suitable for bat roosting as identified by the SBE. - All practicable efforts must be undertaken to ensure that no trees or vegetation containing bats are removed. - Prior to the commencement of surveys, automated bat monitoring devices or units (ABMs) shall be checked for correct operation at a site where bat activity is known to be high.
+- The relevant provisions of DOC's Best practice manual of conservation techniques for bats (Sedgeley et al 2012) should will be followed in general accordance for all aspects of bat work. - The vegetation removal protocol (VRP) will apply to all trees > 80cm dbh and trees between 50cm dbh and 80cm dbh which are classified as having features suitable for bat roosting as identified by the SBE. - All practicable efforts must be undertaken to ensure that no trees or vegetation containing bats are removed. - Prior to the commencement of surveys, automated bat monitoring devices or units (ABMs) shall be checked for correct operation at a site where bat activity is known to be high.
 Faulty or suspect ABMs are not to be deployed. - ABM data from each pre-felling survey shall be reviewed without unnecessary delay.
-If no bat activity at potential roost trees is identified and the SBE determines the vegetation can be removed, this information should be relayed to the contractors in sufficient time to allow contractors to clear vegetation prior to dusk the same day. - No trees or associated vegetation identified as potential roosts can be felled or cleared without the approval of the SBE. - Once the results of the visual surveys and ABM data have been reviewed by the SBE the following communication procedures shall be implemented. - a If no bats are sighted or detected, the SBE shall call the vegetation clearance supervisor to give permission for the affected tree(s) and/or vegetation to be removed.
-In addition, at the completion of felling works, an email report shall be sent to the Environmental Manager and a representative of both the local council and DOC.
+If no bat activity at potential roost trees is identified and the SBE determines the vegetation can be removed, this information should be relayed to the contractors in sufficient time to allow contractors to clear vegetation prior to dusk the same day. - No trees or associated vegetation identified as potential roosts can be felled or cleared without the approval of the SBE. - Once the results of the visual surveys and ABM data have been reviewed by the SBE the following communication procedures shall be implemented. - a If no bats are sighted or detected, the SBE shall call\inform the vegetation clearance contractor's supervisor to give\permission\provide approval for the affected tree(s) and/or vegetation to be removed.
+In addition, at the completion of all\felling works, the SBA shall send an email completion\report shall be sent to the Environmental Manager and a representative of both the local council and DOC.